qgis/QGIS-Website/content/resources/support/security.md

 #### Running python QGIS

-QGIS offers python bindings so that you can extend it by writing plugins, geoprocessing models, actions, project macros, or even rewrite a full application based on pyQGIS.
+QGIS offers Python bindings so that you can extend it by writing plugins, geoprocessing models, actions, project macros, or even rewrite a full application based on PyQGIS.

 In a desktop environment, any scripting language has full access to the user land resources.
 If you execute blindly external code, it can do a lot of harm.